daliagn/pdsnd_github/README.md

 ### Description

-In this project, I used Python to explore data related to bike share systems for Chicago, New York City, and Washington
+In this project, I used Python to explore data related to bike share systems for Chicago, New York City, and Washington I used Python and NumPy, and pandas that has been installed using Anaconda in this project.